BishopFox/badPods/manifests/hostipc/README.md

 # Bad Pod #7: hostIPC

 If you only have `hostIPC=true`, you most likely can't do much.
-If any process on the host or any processes within another pod is using the host’s inter-process communication mechanisms (shared memory, semaphore arrays, message queues, etc.), you will be able to read/write to those same mechanisms.
+If any process on the host or any processes within another pod is using the host’s inter-process communication mechanisms (shared memory, semaphore arrays, message queues, etc.), you'll be able to read/write to those same mechanisms.
 The first place you'll want to look is `/dev/shm`, as it is shared between any pod with `hostIPC=true` and the host.
 You'll also want to check out the other IPC mechanisms with `ipcs`.

 * **Inspect /dev/shm** - Look for any files in this shared memory location.
 * **Inspect existing IPC facilities** – You can check to see if any IPC facilities are being used with `/usr/bin/ipcs`.